Updated on Mar 14, 2023

 The durable construction ensures this wireless microphone will last through even the harshest conditions.
 It’s really easy to see why the Shure BLX2/SM58 is so popular amongst many crowds.

 Wireless microphones are seldom cheap, as you have the cost of the mic and the cost of the transmitter.
-The Samson Go HXD2, however, is quite affordable and hands down the best wireless microphone under $100.
+The Samson Go HXD2, however, is quite affordable and hands down the best wireless microphone for under $100.

 The Q8 dynamic cordless microphone is very high quality for a relatively cheap microphone, with a low impedance design.
 The super-cardioid pickup pattern works exceptionally well, giving a lot of presence to your vocals while muting out surrounding noise.
 This is even more ideal in live settings to block feedback.